top of page

 beta-Catenin antibody

-Immunohistochemistry (IHC) Services and Staining
+Expert Immunohistochemistry (IHC) & IF Staining Services

 What is Immunohistochemistry (IHC)?

 Immunohistochemistry (IHC) is a powerful technique that uses antibodies to detect specific proteins within preserved tissue sections.
 This method enables researchers to visualize the spatial distribution and intensity of target antigens, supporting both qualitative and semi-quantitative analysis.

 IHC staining is widely used in oncology, neuroscience, immunology, and drug development.
 At iHisto, our immunohistochemistry services are tailored to your study needs—whether you're working with mouse, rat, or other preclinical tissue models.
-We support both chromogenic and fluorescent detection systems.
+We support both chromogenic and immunofluorescence (IF) services.

 Our IHC Staining Capabilities